scalar-labs/scalardb/docs/storage-abstraction.md

 ### Example code

-This is a simple electronic money application with the storage abstraction.
+This is a simple electronic money application with the Storage API.
 (Be careful: it is simplified for ease of reading and far from practical and is certainly not production-ready.)

 ```java